apache/flink/docs/content/release-notes/flink-1.17.md

 ##### [FLINK-21239](https://issues.apache.org/jira/browse/FLINK-21239)
 ##### [FLINK-29932](https://issues.apache.org/jira/browse/FLINK-29932)
 Calcite upgrade brings optimization changing logical plans for some queries involving `Sarg` and queries with `count` of non-distinct values.
+Please note that the execution plan changes for certain SQL queries after the upgrade, so savepoints are not backward compatible in these cases.